 6. Thermoplastic Elastomers (TPE): These materials exhibit properties between rubber and plastic, offering elasticity and easy processability.
 They are used in automotive, electronics, electrical, construction, engineering, and daily-use products like sheaths, tubing, cables, gaskets, parts, footwear, and adhesives.

 7. Modified Plastics: These are enhanced by adding additives, fillers, and reinforcements like glass fibers, conductive fibers, flame retardants, impact modifiers, and stabilizers to improve specific properties such as flame resistance, mechanical strength, impact resistance, high-temperature resistance, wear resistance, and conductivity.
-An example is Fiberglass Reinforced Plastics (FRP), a high-strength, high-performance material used in automotive, machinery, electronics, ships, and aerospace, offering a lightweight, rust-free, cost-effective alternative to traditional metals.
+An example is Fiberglass Reinforced Plastics (FRP), a high-strength, high-performance material used in automotive, machinery, electronics and ships, offering a lightweight, rust-free, cost-effective alternative to traditional metals.

 Pros and Cons of Common Thermoplastic Materials